akka/akka/akka-docs/rst/java/persistence.rst

   changes to a minimum the binary compatibility guarantee for maintenance releases does not apply to the contents of the ``akka.persistence`` package.

-Akka persistence is inspired by the `eventsourced`_ library.
+Akka persistence is inspired by and the official replacement of the `eventsourced`_ library.
 It follows the same concepts and architecture of `eventsourced`_ but significantly differs on API and implementation level.
+See also :ref:`migration-eventsourced-2.3`

 .. _eventsourced: https://github.com/eligosource/eventsourced